 - Faster turnaround on projects

-- Happier customer and other stakeholders
+- Happier customers and other stakeholders

 - Fewer communication issues that eat away at profits